How to Bet on Football

 If you choose to go to a betting shop, you can find help and advice with our online guide or ask a member of staff to point you in the right direction.

 Check the Scores

 Now you’ve placed your bet you will want to keep up-to-date with the latest scores.
 This way, you can check how your bet is getting on.

-By using an online sportsbook, such as Bet365, you can find live streams on matches you’ve bet on as well as in-play and cash out options.
+By using an online sportsbook, you can find live streams on matches you’ve bet on as well as in-play and cash out options.

 If you place your bet in an actual betting shop, you can still use the online sportsbook to see what’s happening.
 You can also find the scores on TV or one of several live score websites.